Are you often procrastinating until the last moment? Having challenges completing tasks in a timely manner and constantly find yourself in a hurry?

 - 2 Thessalonians 3:10-12

 Paul differentiates between being a “busybody” and hard work.
-We are meant to work and provide for ourselves and others if possible – not to glean from others and hide under the shade of their work.
+We are meant to work and provide for ourselves and others if possible – not to glean from others and hide under the shade of their work while we sit around idly and watch TV or listen to music.

 Other Mentions of Procrastination in the Bible